Irish Wolfhound Society Rules and Regulations

 Overseas members Associate £15.00

-All subscriptions become payable on the 1st January each year, the Hon Secretary shall on the 1st March in each year give written notice to any member who has not paid his/her subscription due on the 1st January, if the subscription is not paid by the 1st April the members name shall be removed from the list of members.
+All subscriptions become payable on the 1st January each year, the Treasurer shall on the 1st March in each year give written notice to any member who has not paid his/her subscription due on the 1st January, if the subscription is not paid by the 1st April the members name shall be removed from the list of members.
 Any full member whose subscription remains unpaid shall forfeit the right to vote at any meeting.